Renée Fleming: 2016–present

 On July 24, 2019, Fleming performed the world premiere of Penelope, a collaboration between Tom Stoppard and André Previn, with the Emerson String Quartet and pianist Simone Dinnerstein.
 Fleming was joined by actress Uma Thurman, who provided narration for the spoken text.
 In the summer of 2019, Fleming co-starred with Dove Cameron and Alex Jennings in the London premiere of The Light in the Piazza, which received six Tony awards when it opened on Broadway in 2005.
 In his review of the musical for The Daily Telegraph, Rupert Christiansen wrote "[The] first London staging is lucky to have netted Renée Fleming for the central role of Margaret ...
 Fleming makes the transition to Broadway style effortlessly, using her gorgeously rich middle register ... and handling the spoken dialogue with wit and assurance."
 Fleming performed the same role when the production was staged in Los Angeles and Chicago later in 2019.

 In 2019, Fleming also premiered the Pulitzer Prize-winning composer Kevin Puts' The Brightness of Light, a setting of letters between Georgia O'Keeffe and Alfred Stieglitz.
 Fleming performed the work in concert at Tanglewood, Santa Fe, Aspen and the Kennedy Center.

-On September 25, 2020, Fleming appeared in a live concert with Vanessa Williams, titled “A Time to Sing,” for a small, socially-distanced audience in the Kennedy Center Opera House.
+On September 25, 2020, Fleming appeared in a live concert with Vanessa Williams, titled "A Time to Sing", for a small, socially-distanced audience in the Kennedy Center Opera House.
 The performance, the first on a stage inside the Kennedy Center since the March 13 shutdown caused by the COVID-19 pandemic, was also live-streamed.

 On January 20, 2021, Fleming sang at a private mass attended by President-elect Joe Biden and Vice President-elect Kamala Harris prior to their swearing-in as president and vice president of the US.
 Attendees also included the Democratic and Republican leaders of the Senate and House of Representatives.

-On November 22, 2022, she returned to the stage to sing the role of Clarissa Vaughan in the world premiere of Kevin Puts' opera The Hours at the Metropolitan Opera.
-The performance of December 10 was video-cast as part of the Metropolitan Opera Live in HD series.
+On November 22, 2022, she returned to the stage to sing the role of Clarissa Vaughan in the world premiere of Kevin Puts' opera The Hours at the Met.
+The performance of December 10 was video-cast as part of the Met Live in HD series.